Nonperturbative Anomalous Thresholds: Triangle diagram in

 Now, $T(s)$ inherits this singularity structure from $W(s)$ via eq. \eqref{eq:Ts}.
 Note that $T(s)$ is regular at $s \to a$ because the numerator cancels the pole.
 In other words, no anomalous threshold exists for $M < \sqrt{2} m$.

 The situation changes when going to $M > \sqrt{2} m$.
-In this case, $a$ will go around the branch cut of the function $W(a)$ (precisely as depicted in Fig. \ref{12}).
+In this case, $a$ will go around the branch cut of the function $W(a)$ (precisely as depicted in the main text).
 So to write $T(s)$ explicitly in this regime we continue $W(a)$ to the second sheet, i.e. find its monodromy (to the unfamiliar reader, see dispersive argument below), which is given by \be W(a) \to W(a) - {2M^2 - a \over \sqrt{a(4m^2 - a)}}. \ee